djugei/djugei.github.io/content/arch-delta-released.md

 # to actually run the upgrade
 sudo pacman -Su # no -y

+# optionally change the frequency,
+# the default of once per hour is way more than usually needed.
+sudo systemctl edit deltaclient.timer
 ```
 This will regularly check for updates and download delta upgrades into the package cache.
 It will not download regular upgrades to not put undue stress on the network connection.